neo4j-drivers/neo4j-drivers.github.io/bolt/bolt-protocol-message-specification-4.md

 Clients wishing to retry initialization should establish a new connection.

-The new `routing::Dictionary(address::String)` field adds an indicator if the server should carry out routing, according to the the given routing context.
+The new `routing::Dictionary(address::String)` field adds an indicator if the server should carry out routing, according to the given routing context.

 | `routing` values                                                                  | Description                                                                 |